kellyav/isat_2020/README.md

 Code I've written for the Programming & Problem Solving course in the Integrated Science and Technology (ISAT) concentration, taken in Spring 2020 at JMU.

 ## Semester Progress
 See the **final_reflection** file for the article I wrote on my experience taking this course.
+I am now well versed in R, Matlab, Python and Javascript.

 ### Some Highlights and Repos: